cloudtoid/gateway-core/README.md

 - Increase code coverage
 - Add support for modification of the Path attribute in the Set-Cookie header
 - Ensure that all 3 projects compile on macos and VS for Mac
 - Publish options-schema.json on a website so it can be referenced in JSON GatewayOptions files
+- How to run the test server

 ## Future version